 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
-If you receive a disclosure, about an adult colleague, it is important to reassure the child that what he says will be taken very seriously and everything possible done to help.
+If you receive a disclosure, about an adult colleague, it is important to reassure the child that what they say will be taken very seriously and everything possible done to help.

-In all instances the Headteacher must be informed.
-If the head teacher is not available then the DSL should be advised.
+In all instances, the Headteacher must be informed.
+If the Headteacher is not available, then the DSL or most senior person should be advised.

-If the allegation concerns the Headteacher, then the CEO and Chair of the Trust must be informed.
+If the allegation concerns the Headteacher, then the CEO and Chair of the Trust Board must be informed immediately.

-In all situations regarding an allegation of abuse against a member of staff/volunteer/governor the school must not act alone and must seek advice and make a referral where necessary.
+In all situations regarding an allegation of abuse against a member of staff [including supply staff/volunteers/governors], the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances our Headteacher, or the CEO if the allegation is against the Headteacher, will contact the LADO for advice
+In such circumstances our Headteacher, or the CEO / Chair of the Trust Board [if the allegation is against the Headteacher] will contact the LADO for advice.